 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-The grapes are kept on the vine until they are frozen which can be a risky process if there is not an adequate frost.
+The grapes are kept on the vine until they are frozen, which can be a risky process if there is not adequate frost.
 The German term for the wine is Eiswein.

 Unopened ice wine also needs to be stored on its side, not moved around often, and kept at a consistent temperature of not more than 59 degrees F. Opened ice wine needs to be properly sealed and kept in a refrigerator or wine cooler, in which case it will last successfully for several weeks.